hexxone/audiorbits/README.md

 1. `git clone --recursive https://github.com/hexxone/audiorbits.git` recursive is needed to include all submodules.
 2. `cd audiorbits`
 3. `yarn install`
+4. Run `sh generate-certs.sh` once before starting the dev server.
-4. `yarn start` for debugging or `yarn prod` for an optimized build
+5. `yarn start` for debugging or `yarn prod` for an optimized build

 ## The little things